SuperOfficeDocs/superoffice-docs/docs/en/project/overview.md

 ## Project members

 A project always has a project manager or owner.
 In addition, it can have (and usually has) project members.
-These are stored in the `projectmember` table.
+These are stored in the [projectmember table][5].

 Deleting project members doesn't delete the actual person.
-It only severs the link between the person and the project by removing the row from the **projectmember** table.
+It only severs the link between the person and the project by removing the row from the database table.
 For example, a person has retired from the company and you need to clean up the database.

 ## Project guides